 How do I find the best college fit for me?
 In a recent survey, 56 percent of students indicated that, if they could go back and start the college admissions process over, they’d choose a different college.
-Even more of them are worried about their career preparedness.
-Here’s why the career center may be as important to college students as financial aid programs.
+Even more are worried about career preparedness.
+Here’s why college career services may be as important to students as financial aid programs.

 As any student knows, the college decision isn’t just about choosing a college.
 It’s choosing a community: a place where you’ll live and learn for four years.
 It's picking a college major, which may influence your career path and shape your earnings and lifestyle for years to come.
 It’s deciding how much debt to take on in student loans.
 And because it influences so many other life choices, the college decision should be one that fits your values, both academically and professionally.

 In a recent Strada-Gallup survey, Crisis of Confidence: Current College Students Do Not Feel Prepared for the Workforce, nearly two-thirds of students don’t think they have the skills or knowledge to be successful in the job market and workforce, and (perhaps most telling) 56 percent of student survey respondents indicated that, if they could go back and start the college admissions process over, they’d choose a different college.